 AWS Lambda: Task timed out after X seconds

-When your error message says Task timed out after XX.00 seconds it means that AWS intentionally stopped the task once it hit a run-time of XX seconds.
+When your error message says Task timed out after XX.00 seconds, it means that AWS intentionally stopped the task once it hit a run-time of XX seconds.

 Error Message: Task timed out after 6.01 seconds Type: LOG EVENT Severity: CRITICAL

-Increase the timeout limit: the time limit is defined in function configuration and can easily be modified.
+The time limit is defined in function configuration and can easily be modified.
 The maximum limit set by AWS is currently 15 minutes.